You don’t want to miss anything?

 From prehistoric days to the present

-In the Rüdersdorf museum-park, the most diverse storylines converge in one single location.
-Due to Rüdersdorf's geological uniqueness, the stories told here even date back to the Mesozoic: roughly 245 Mio years ago, the site was covered by a shallow prehistoric sea, belonging to the Tethys Ocean.
+In the Rüdersdorf Museumspark, the most diverse storylines converge in one single location.
+Due to Rüdersdorf's geological uniqueness, the stories told here even date back to the Mesozoic: roughly 245 million years ago, the site was covered by a shallow prehistoric sea, belonging to the Tethys Ocean.
 The sediments from then prepared the fundament of what followed much later, in the Holocene: a long mining tradition, scientific breakthroughs, industrial history and the development of building materials, accompanied by sociopolitical upheavals.
 Finally, the site resembles a textbook on environmental history.

 Find out more on site – whether on a historical tour, or in our permanent exhibitions .